 Review your IT support company regularly

 Ultimately, you should be able to treat your IT support company as an extension of your in-house IT resources.
-However, make sure you always keep overall control of passwords, hosting accounts and anything else essential to your business.
-Even the best relationships can sometimes sour.
-In that event, you don’t want someone else to have the keys to your business IT.
+However, make sure you always keep overall control of passwords, cloud backup systems, hosting accounts and anything else essential to your business.
+Even the best relationships can sometimes turn sour.
+In that event, you don’t want someone else to have the keys to the digital side of your business.